 Patient safety across the lifespan

 The purpose of this year's Week of Action was to highlight that everyone can encounter patient safety in the lifetime.
 The actions: Buildings and monuments lit up in orange and the engagement will be brought into focus with knowledge cards on specific life situations and video actions derived from them.

 On the night of 17 September 2020, 130 buildings or monuments in 35 countries worldwide were lit up in orange.
 In Switzerland, for example, the Jet d’Eau in Geneva glowed orange.
-The Foundation is working to ensure that this year, on the night of September 17-18, 2021, as many buildings as possible are lit up in orange in Switzerland in the night from 17th to 18th September 2021 in order to increase participation in this international initiative: We are pleased that many organizations and institutions have responded to our call.
+The Foundation has worked to ensure that this year, on the night of September 17-18, 2021, as many buildings as possible will glow orange to reinforce Swiss participation in this international initiative: We are pleased that many organizations and institutions have responded to our call.

 - The cards can also be used for internal information campaigns in the health institutions.